signalfx/signalfx-agent/docs/development.md

 We also require 100% passing for [go vet](https://golang.org/cmd/vet/) for non-test code.
 Test code can fail if there is a good reason.

+### ARM targets

+Building and testing for Linux targets with ARM processors can be done on any ARM environment.
+Amazon EC2 instances running Amazon Linux 2 for arm64 are known to support the build and test process.

 ### Windows

 We develop on a [VirtualBox](https://www.virtualbox.org/) Windows Server 2008